-3. Statistical Analysis:

-Advanced Statistical Methods: In response to prior feedback, the module now covers advanced statistical techniques such as Analysis of Variance (ANOVA), multiple forms of regression analysis, and multivariate analysis techniques.
+3. Statistical Analysis: Advanced Statistical Methods: In response to prior feedback, the module now covers advanced statistical techniques such as Analysis of Variance (ANOVA), multiple forms of regression analysis, and multivariate analysis techniques.
 These sessions include hands-on practice with statistical software, enabling students to perform and interpret complex data analyses.

-4. Critical Evaluation:

-Interpretation and Validation: Students learn to validate or refute hypotheses based on the strength and consistency of their data, and are taught how to critically assess the reliability and validity of their findings.These comprehensive enhancements to the "Research Methodologies" module designed to equip our students with the skills necessary to conduct highlevel research that is rigorous, ethical, and impactful.

-Annex 1 includes the updated Research Methods course study guide.
+4. Critical Evaluation: Interpretation and Validation: Students learn to validate or refute hypotheses based on the strength and consistency of their data, and are taught how to critically assess the reliability and validity of their findings.
+These comprehensive enhancements to the "Research Methodologies" module are designed to equip our students with the skills necessary to conduct high-level research that is rigorous, ethical, and impactful.
+Annex 1 includes the updated Research Methods course syllabi.

-Revise the course offering to provide more in-depth study - to the point of attaining mastery of -

-Thank you for your recommendation to revise our course offering, as well the different topics taught in each course, in place of an introduction and overview.
+Revise the course offering to provide more in-depth study - to the point of attaining mastery of - the different topics taught in each course, in place of an introduction and overview.